-BIL funding for the NEP is in addition to funding allocated through Section 320 of the Clean Water Act (CWA).
-The expected BIL funding available to the Estuary Program for FY25 is \$910,000.
+This IIJA workplan describes the Estuary Program's planned efforts for FY25, which covers the period from March 1, 2025 to September 30, 2027.
+IIJA funding for the NEP is in addition to funding allocated through Section 320 of the Clean Water Act (CWA).
+The expected IIJA funding available to the Estuary Program for FY25 is \$910,000.

 The Bay Foundation of Morro Bay, a 501(c)(3) nonprofit corporation, will continue to serve as the legal and fiscal agent for the Estuary Program by employing staff, signing contracts, and applying for grants.
 The Estuary Program Executive Committee (EC) oversees the progress of the annual workplan and is the policy decision-making body for the Estuary Program.
+Consistent with the statute (IIJA of 2021 P.L.
+117-58) no match is required for IIJA funding from FY24 through FY26.
+EPA waives the previous non-Federal match/cost-share requirements for IIJA funds for all NEPs during those fiscal years.

-While Section 320 funding requires a non-federal match of at least one-to-one, BIL funding match requirements are waived for FY25.
-The Estuary Program prepared and submitted an "Equity Strategy" that was approved by EPA in 2023, and this approved Equity Strategy waives future match requirements for BIL funding.
-The Estuary Program anticipates leveraging BIL funds with state, local, private, and in-kind resources.
+The Estuary Program anticipates leveraging IIJA funds with state, local, private, and in-kind resources.